lemonase/lemonase.github.io/content/posts/disk-usage-in-linux.md

 ## Disk usage by partition

-Checking on disk usage of mounted partitions in linux is one command.
+Checking on disk usage of mounted partitions in Linux is one command.

 ```shell
 df -h